Urban Art: Colors of Southern Nevada

 Dr. Moore commissioned RAFI Architecture and Design to assist in crafting his new indigenous Mojave Desert urban imagery - incorporating a palate of simple materials, plant life, color, and sheltered spaces for students, faculty and staff to informally mix and gather outdoors.
 The new campus plan developed by Dr. Robert Fielden, NCARB, FAIA reflects ancient Anasazi villages that were once abundant along the Colorado River basin more than 1,000 years ago.
 Across campus, building arrangements were planned to form small hamlets each centered around a well-landscaped intimate outdoor courtyard where people could informally gather.

 With Breaking Barriers, when we think of people that make a difference, we have to remember Dr. Richard Moore.
-RAFI is happy we were there to help.
+We are proud to have been there to help.